Conservation and Society

-Conservation and Society is a quarterly, open-access, peer-reviewed, academic journal covering political ecology, human–wildlife conflicts, decentralised conservation, conservation policy, ecosystem structure and functioning, systematics, community and species ecology, behavioural ecology, landscape ecology, restoration ecology, and conservation biology.
+Conservation and Society is a quarterly open-access peer-reviewed academic journal covering political ecology, human–wildlife conflicts, decentralised conservation, conservation policy, ecosystem structure and functioning, systematics, community and species ecology, behavioural ecology, landscape ecology, restoration ecology, and conservation biology.
 The editor-in-chief is Kamaljit Bawa (University of Massachusetts Amherst).
-The journal was established in 2003 and published biannually until 2005.
-Conservation and Society is published by Medknow Publications on behalf of the Ashoka Trust for Research in Ecology and the Environment, headquartered in Bangalore, India.
+The journal was established in 2003 and published biannually until 2005 by Medknow Publications on behalf of the Ashoka Trust for Research in Ecology and the Environment.

 Abstracting and indexing

-Conservation and Society is abstracted and indexed in:
+The journal is abstracted and indexed in: